StarCraft: Ares

-Blizzard still has yet to produce an FPS game based on StarCraft.
-In summer 2019 there was a second project called StarCraft: Ares that was cancelled when Blizzard focused on developing Overwatch 2 and Diablo IV instead.
-Activision Blizzard CEO Bobby Kotick disliked Ares for adapting the gameplay of the Battlefield series, which Activision executives viewed as inferior to their Call of Duty franchise.
+A FPS game based on StarCraft codenamed Ares was cancelled in summer 2019, with Blizzard focused on diverting resources towards Overwatch 2 and Diablo IV.
+Jason Schreier wrote in his 2024 book Play Nice: The Rise, Fall, and Future of Blizzard Entertainment that Activision Blizzard CEO Bobby Kotick disliked Ares for adapting the gameplay of the Battlefield series, which Activision executives viewed as inferior to their Call of Duty franchise.

 Development

 Chris Metzen, along with James Phinney, led the design of StarCraft and created the series' fictional universe.

 Blizzard Entertainment began planning development on StarCraft in 1995, shortly after the beginning of development for Diablo.
 The development was led by Chris Metzen and James Phinney, who also created the game's fictional universe.
 Using the Warcraft II: Tides of Darkness game engine as a base, StarCraft made its debut at E3 1996.
 The game's success led to the development of two authorized add-ons, which were both released in 1998.
 However, neither of the two add-ons were particularly well received by critics.
 StarCraft also marked the debut of Blizzard Entertainment's film department.
 Previously, cinematic cut scenes were seen as simply gap fillers that often deviated from the game, but with StarCraft and later Brood War introducing high quality cinematics integral to the storyline of the series, Blizzard Entertainment is cited as having changed this perception and became one of the first game companies to raise the standard regarding such cut scenes.

-StarCrafts success also inspired third-party developer Microstar Software to release an unauthorized add-on, entitled Stellar Forces, in May 1998.
-Blizzard Entertainment consequently filed a lawsuit against Microstar for selling the add-on, arguing that as the product was unauthorized and created using StarCrafts level editing software, it was a breach of the end user license agreement.

-We believe that we must aggressively combat the sale and distribution of unauthorized add-ons associated with our properties.
-In our opinion, Stellar Forces meets neither Blizzard's standards nor our customers' expectations.
-As gamers ourselves, we feel obligated to prevent the sale of unauthorized add-on products that do not add value to the StarCraft experience.